 - Two letters of recommendation

 - A certificate of English proficiency for non-native applicants

-- A specific motivation statement, proposing a research subject and at least two IMPRS-EPPC principle investigators that suit this research subject
+- A specific motivation statement, proposing a research subject and one or two IMPRS-EPPC principle investigators that suit this research subject

 The FHI as well as the IMPRS-EPPC strive for gender equality and diversity.
 We welcome applications from all backgrounds.
 The Max Planck Society is committed to increasing the number of individuals with disabilities in its workforce and therefore encourages applications from such qualified individuals.
 Furthermore, the Max Planck Society seeks to increase the number of women in research and therefore explicitly encourages women to apply.